Hanging upside down strapped by your feet might seem like torture. But, then again, so is recurring back pain. Enter: inversion tables.

 Technically, using an inversion table isn’t the only method for inversion therapy.
 There are many ways to decompress your spine, with varying degrees of effectiveness.
 Hanging your upper body from the edge of the bed can relieve some lower back pain, for example.
 Alternative methods of inversion therapy include certain advanced yoga poses such as handstands or headstands.
 Inversion tables, however, guarantee proper form and safety, since being in this position carries some risk.

 Hanging from an inversion table might seem scary at first.
 Many people worry about falling on their heads.
 However, a well-made inversion table with a durable ankle support system will hold your legs in place securely and prevent falls as well as unnecessary strain on your leg muscles.
+It is recommended to have someone with you when you use your inversion table since there's a possibility that you cannot get back up without some help.

 Also, be aware that the benefits of inversion therapy may not be long lasting, especially for more serious injuries like ruptured disks.
 Some experts consider spinal decompression beneficial only alongside additional comprehensive treatments.